Political Science

 This course introduces students to the study of comparative politics, a sub-field within political science that uses a “comparative method” to compare and contrast countries to understand questions such as Where do ‘states’ come from?
 Why are only some democratic?
 How do states promote economic development?
 Why are some states increasingly rich while others remain poor?
 Why do people mobilize peacefully to influence politics in some places while they violently attack the established order in others?
 How do distinct identities rooted in ethnicity, gender, race, and religion influence politics differently around the world?
 How does globalization affect various countries, and why do some seem to cope with contemporary challenges more effectively than others?
 This course counts toward the "Scientific inquiry: Society and culture" requirement.

-PLSC 1610 Introduction to Political Thought (4 Credits)
+PLSC 1610 Introduction to Political Thought: Citizenship and Action (4 Credits)

 This course presents an introduction to some of the key ideas and questions in the study of politics.
 As an introductory course, it cannot present a systematic overview of the entire study of politics; rather, it seeks to introduce students to some central concerns in the study of politics.
 In this course we learn about the basic principles of human conduct in social contexts and explain how social scientific methods are used to understand these underlying principles.
 This course counts toward the Scientific Inquiry: Society and Culture requirement.